rxonhe/antlr-calculator/README.md

 Feel free to explore different mathematical expressions and test the capabilities of the calculator API.

----

-The API allows you to evaluate mathematical expressions by sending a POST request to the `/calculator/evaluate` endpoint with the expression in the request body.
-The response will contain the evaluated result.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on the repository.